Dangerous Apps’ List for Kids and Tweens

 In addition, many teens these days know their way around their mobile devices better than their parents do!
 They know all the tricks such as hiding apps within other folders or uninstalling and reinstalling them to hide from a watchful parental eye.

-GPS watches are also available for parents who want to be in contact with their kids but don’t want to give them access to their own phone just yet.
+GPS watches are also available for parents who want to be in contact with their kids but don’t want to give them access to their own phones just yet.

 Regular discussion about internet conduct and smart usage of social media is key to keeping your kids safe online.